blashmet/vpc-flowlog-analysis/README.md

 4. Run 'runway deploy --tag "enabled"'
 5. Browse to the CloudFormation console to view progress; after stack finishes creating, browse to the Athena console.
 6. Select the VPC database and configure the query-results folder location (create this in the VPC bucket).
+7. Browse to Kinesis and start the application by "viewing SQL results."
+8. Register the destination Lambda with Kinesis.
+9. Run test queries in Athena and view realtime data in the CloudWatch dashboard.